Rules for Resolving Dispute Among the Nobility and Gentry and All Common Men of Honor

 "Good man (or sir or lord), I see that I have offended you and withdraw my words."

-If either the aggrieved or the offender should fail to meet at the appointed time they shall be considered a Neivarin and such a man will lose the right to swear oaths and to bear witness on any matter concerning man or woman, rich or poor, contract or property.
+If either the aggrieved or the challenged should fail to meet at the date and time they shall be considered a Neivarin and such a man will lose the right to swear oaths and to bear witness on any matter concerning man or woman, rich or poor, contract or property.

-As to the terms, which may be insisted first by the ransomer (should he not have chosen the time and place), but then by the aggrieved and alternating back and forth.
-Each side is given the right to insist terms once the other side has named his.
+Terms, which may be insisted first by the challenged, but then by the aggrieved and alternating back and forth.
 A first term may be countered by a second or accepted outright.
 If accepted, no other terms may be insisted, but if a term is demanded in reply, then another term may be set in response and so on.
 If no further terms are insisted the matter will be resolved with whatever has been determined.

 Choice of Weapon or fists